nithin2889/MavenEssentials/README.md

 phases then allow us to specify one or more plugin goals.
 The main takeaway is to understand that we do have 3 standard life cycles within Maven and those life cycles have multiple phases in it and those multiple phases can be associated with goals from a variety of different Maven plugins to do work inside of our build.

+### **Maven lifecycle plugins**
+* Clean
+    * clean

+* Default
+    * compiler:compiler
+    * compiler:testCompile
+    * resources:resources
+    * resources:testResources
+    * resources:copy-resources
+    * surefire:test
+    * jar:jar
+    * jar:test-jar
+    * deploy:deploy
+    * deploy:deploy-file

+* Site
+    * site:site
+    * site:deploy
+    * site:run
+    * site:stage
+    * site:stage-deploy
+    * site:attach-descriptor
+    * site:jar
+    * site:effective-site

+### What is plugin binding?
+To start with remember these relationships:

+* Lifecycle -has-> Phases
+* Plugins -has-> Goals
+* Phase -is_bound_to-> Goal

+This means when you execute a phase, under the hood some goal of some plugin gets executed and things get done.
+Phases by themselves don't do anything.
+So if a phase is not bounded to a goal of plugin, it does nothing.
+By default, Maven comes with several phases bounded to goals of plugins.

+Maven has three life cycles:
+* clean
+* default
+* site

+Clean lifecycle has three phases:
+* pre-clean
+* clean
+* post-clean

+Now by default, Maven also comes with a clean plugin that has two goals:
+* clean
+* help

+The clean phase -is_bound_to-> clean goal.

+It becomes confusing here because all have the same name "clean" But technically, I can say, "The clean phase of the clean lifecycle is bound to the clean goal of the clean plugin"

+So when I type **mvn clean**, the following things happen.
+Maven checks the first phase **pre-clean**.
+As this phase is not bound to any plugin goals, it does nothing.
+Next, Maven checks the **clean** phase.
+Maven then executes the bounded **clean goal** of the **clean plugin**.